thoth-tech/ThothTech-Documentation-Website/src/content/docs/processes/thoth-tech-technology-stack.md

   completion of tasks.
 - Knowledge and skills in data science will be helpful.

-## OnTrack

-### OnTrack Tools
+### OnTrack

+#### Tools used in OnTrack

+- GitHub
+- Git
-- GitHub, Trello Board, Git
+- Trello Board

-### OnTrack Languages
+#### Languages used in OnTrack

+- Markdown
+- Angular JS
-- Markdown, Angular JS, + Angular 17 with Angular JS using coffee script, Angular 17 using Typescript, HTML, SCSS, Ruby on Rails Grape, Tailwind CSS, TypeScript.
+- Angular 17 with Angular JS using coffee script

-### OnTrack Software
+- Angular 17 using Typescript
+- HTML
+- SCSS
+- Ruby on Rails Grape
+- Tailwind CSS
+- TypeScript

+#### Software used in OnTrack

+- Microsoft Teams
-- MariaDB Database, Visual Studio Code, Docker Desktop, Microsoft Teams.
+- Visual Studio Code
+- Docker Desktop
+- MariaDB Database

-### Skills required to work within Ontrack product
+#### Skills required to work within Ontrack product

 - Having solid understanding of frontend and backend.
 - Being familiar with GitHub, will ensure smooth onboarding within the product.